Simobara/accentureFileProg/README.md

 ## Installation
 * Clone this repo ‘git clone’
-* npm install -g create-react-app
+* npx create-react-app my-app
 * https://github.com/Simobara/AccentureProject.git
+* cd my-app
+* npm start

 ## How to use project
 - Default load all products using JSON array